polywrap/specification/spec/intro/2_Architecture.md

 ### **3: Parse Query & Build Invocations**

-With the API's URI resolved, we now must parse the query provided by the user.
-This is done using the [parse-query algorithm](../components/Web3API_Client.md#algorithms-parse-query).
-The algorithm outputs one or more [invocation configurations](TODO), which details what: module, method, input arguments, and requested results will be called by the client.
+The query provided by the user is parsed using the [parse query algorithm](../components/Web3API_Client.md#algorithms-parse-query).
+This algorithm outputs one or more [invocation configurations](TODO) that detail the module, method, input arguments, and requested results that will be called by the client.

 ### **4: Perform Invocations on API Modules**